Albertus Magnus College logo

 1985

-A series of construction projects brought new classroom space and an athletic center to campus.
+Series of construction projects, including new classroom space and an athletic center.

 1992